 One thing I’ve not mentioned yet because I’ve not tried it personally is the fact you can actually create a hotel rather than an office building or residential tower – if that’s what you wish to do.
 It gets quite in-depth as well with its own version of Trip Advisor where the guests leave comments on what they thought of their stay which you can use to make your hotel more pleasant to stay in.
 Not only can you create a front desk and rooms, but you can also create luxurious multi-levelled hallways with magnificent handing art and various items scattered around to entertain your guests upon arrival.
 There really are a lot of choices and whilst in the sandbox mode – you’re free to do literally whatever you want.

 Visually, Project Highrise is a rather simple game.
-In a way, it reminds me a lot of the art style used within Symmetry with its bold colours and striking shadows.
+In a way, it reminds me of the art style used within Symmetry with its bold colours and striking shadows.
 Some of the walking animations are quite funny as well, they remind me of Monty Python’s Ministry of silly walks!
 But, it does the job!
-From the zoomed out view, you can see what everyone is doing and easily make out what every single room is, and when you zoom right in, you get to see all the little details like the office workers sat there reading a paper instead of working, or your residents going to the shop.
+From the zoomed-out view, you can see what everyone is doing and easily make out what every single room is, and when you zoom right in, you get to see all the little details like the office workers sat there reading a paper instead of working, or your residents going to the shop.

 I also found the UI easy to use but there are a few fiddly bits.
 You can only use the Left Stick to move in the options, the D-Pad adjusts the speed, which I always forgot.
 Also, L1 and R1 move through menus but L2 and R2 open different menus on the side – so I always got those confused too.
 It’s most likely just me, but I did find it a little fiddly at times.
 However, from a glance you can easily see the money you have coming in, how many people are there, what missions you have on the go and how many influence/buzz points you have.
 It’s all very clean and sharp as well.

 The sounds in Project Highrise are a little strange.
 When you’re zoomed out, you get a relaxing music track being played to you – it reminds me of elevator music in a way as it’s got a good beat to it and you’ll be humming along with it after a few hours.
 However, if you zoom right in, to the max, the music fades out and you can now hear what noises are happening in the room you’re centred on.
-For example, I have a Chinese tea shop which is playing stereotypical music along with the tapping of cups, the offices have ringing phones and typing, and the residents have their music on sometimes.
+For example, I have a Chinese tea shop that is playing stereotypical music along with the tapping of cups, the offices have ringing phones and typing, and the residents have their music on sometimes.

 This isn’t just a fun extra to hear what’s going on – if a tenant is saying it’s too noisy, you can zoom in, hear the noise they hear and then try and pin-point it and either move them or fit a sound-proof door.
 Which is pretty cool.
 It’s like the developers have thought of everything in regards to constructing the perfect hotel, business, commercial, and residential tower.

 Project Highrise: Architect’s Edition is a very slow, yet addictive game.
 Just building one tower and having it run at an efficient level will easily take you a long time, especially if it’s your first tower.
-There is a lot of strategies which goes into building the perfect layout with its very picky tenants, various needs you must attend too, and carefully planning where you should place certain facilities in order to optimise their traffic and workflow.
+There is a lot of strategies that goes into building the perfect layout with its very picky tenants, various needs you must attend too, and carefully planning where you should place certain facilities in order to optimise their traffic and workflow.
 If you’re a fan of simulation games, especially ones which are big on resource management such as Tropico and Railway Empire, then you’ll love Project Highrise: Architect’s Edition – if you’re more into the simulation side without too much of the micromanagement and overlooking of everything that’s happening, then this game may frustrate you until you’ve unlocked the automation facilities.

 I’ve had a lot of fun playing Project Highrise: Architect’s Edition as I’ve put in about 20 hours.
 Initially, I jumped right in and didn’t enjoy the game as I skipped the tutorials and presumed I would know what’s going on as I played the iOS version a few years back.
 Big mistake.
 I took a step back, swallowed my pride, and put on the tutorials and ran through all of them.
 After I’d done that, the game was a million times better for me as I knew what I was doing and the help which was given was practical hints which I could use within my own towers.
 I’ve made three towers so far, one failed, one isn’t doing too well and the third is making about 10k a day now, which is pretty good considering I’ve only spent about 3 hours on it.